Western Water Catchment: Reservoirs

 This water catchment has 4 reservoirs.
-There are two road connections to connect reservoirs - Wrexham Road from Jalan Ahmad Ibrahim to Wrexham Avenue for connecting via Tengeh Reservoir, and Lim Chu Kang Coast Road to cross via Poyan Reservoir, Murai Reservoir, Sarimbun Reservoir and ending at Jalan Kapal.
+There are two road connections to connect reservoirs – Wrexham Road from Jalan Ahmad Ibrahim to Wrexham Avenue for connecting via Tengeh Reservoir, and Lim Chu Kang Coast Road to cross via Poyan Reservoir, Murai Reservoir, Sarimbun Reservoir and ending at Jalan Kapal.

 Tengeh Reservoir

 Tengeh Reservoir (Malay: Tadahan Air Tengeh; Chinese: 登格蓄水池) was formerly a river, Sungei Tengeh, which emptied into the Straits of Johor and was dammed to become a reservoir in the early 1980s (which is part of Western Water Catchment Scheme).
 It is located at Wrexham and Bajau districts.
 Construction of the reservoir began on 11 March 1977.

-Tengeh Reservoir is part of the SAFTI Live Firing Area (South) and has restricted access since 19 January 1992.
-It is accessible from the side road of Jalan Ahmad Ibrahim called Wrexham Road and running through the Wrexham Bridge via TRMC Gate A. It is also accessible from another side road of PIE/Upper Jurong Road called Pasir Laba Road and running through the Wrexham Drive via TRMC Gate B.
+Tengeh Reservoir is part of the SAFTI Live Firing Area (South), now known as Training Plot P from 8 June 2025 and has restricted access since 19 January 1992.
+It is accessible from the side road of Jalan Ahmad Ibrahim called Wrexham Road and running through the Wrexham Bridge via TRMC Gate A. It is also accessible from another side road of PIE/Upper Jurong Road called Pasir Laba Road and running through the Wrexham Drive via TRMC Gate B. In 1993, MINDEF, Singapore Immigration and Public Works Department had constructed Wrexham Bridge to allow primary shortcut for military vehicles to enter via TRMC Gate A while retaining the flexibility of vehicles entering the side road for MediaCorp Tuas TV World (renamed to Police Tactical Training Village before being demolished in 2024) and Sembcorp Tuas Floating Farm.
+It was completed on 15 December 1997.
+The Wrexham Bridge is a suspension bridge.

 The southern side of Tengeh Reservoir is the Raffles Country Club, and the golf areas can see the reservoir clearly.
 The Raffles Country Club construction began on 29 October 1987.
 The government of Singapore has made the second large acquisition of land for the project by requiring Raffles Country Club to vacate its plot as the site offers the "most suitable location" to run the HSR tracks after the bridge crossing and to place the tunnel portal leading to the tunnels that would take the HSR to the Jurong East terminus.
 The site has to be vacated by July 31, 2018, to be used for HSR crossover tracks and a siding facility to temporarily house a train near the border for safety or operational reasons.
 It is renamed to Singapore Rail Test Centre, the northern perimeter is called Peng Kang View from May 2024.
 Peng Kang View also has built a new Instrumented Battle Circuit (IBAC).

-On 3 November 2011, Public Utilities Board (PUB) and Economic Development Board (EDB) decided to install floating solar panels at Tengeh Reservoir, which is part of S$11 million project.
+On 3 November 2011, Public Utilities Board and Economic Development Board decided to install floating solar panels at Tengeh Reservoir, which is part of S$11 million project.
 The 60 MW facility became operational in July 2021.